Cash App or Venmo: What’s the Real Difference

 Cash App’s Key Features

-Cash App also has a unique money-saving feature, which allows users to put funds aside into savings without any fees and round up transactions by putting the change into a savings balance.
+Cash App also has a unique money-saving feature, which allows users to put funds aside into savings without any fees and round up transactions by putting the change into their savings balance.
 In addition, Cash App offers a free tax filing service.

 Venmo’s Key Features

 Another distinctive feature of Venmo is its built-in social network that allows users to communicate with friends and read news feeds.
 This social component also allows users to add stickers to payments for personalization.
-Furthermore, Venmo users can make their profiles public so they can share their payments and monitor the actions of other users.
+Furthermore, Venmo users can make their profiles public so they can share their payment history and monitor the actions of other users.

 Cash App versus Venmo: Fees Overview

-By default, both Cash App and Venmo are free—there is no charge for downloading, opening an account, and using these mobile payment apps to transfer funds.
+By default, both Cash App and Venmo are free — there is no charge for downloading, opening an account, and using these mobile payment apps to transfer funds.
 However, when it comes to additional services and advanced functions, some extra fees may apply.

 Overall, both services offer similar deals — free digital transactions through a linked debit card, bank account, or built-in app balance.
+However, there is also a certain difference between Cash App and Venmo in this regard.

 Cash App Charges

-- 0.5% to 1.75% fee ($0.25 minimum) for instant transfers;
+- 0.5% to 2.5% fee ($0.25 minimum) for instant transfers;

 - 3% fee for money transfers using a credit card;